-The remainder of this chapter will consider self-reporting in relation to the SFO and, to the extent relevant, the FCA, in relation to financial crime issues.
+The remainder of this chapter considers self-reporting in relation to the SFO and, to the extent relevant, the FCA, in relation to financial crime issues.

-The SFO’s decision to prosecute a corporate body will be governed by a combination of the ‘Full Code Test’ in the Code for Crown Prosecutors, the Guidance on Corporate Prosecutions, and (in relevant cases) the Joint Prosecution Guidance of the Director of the SFO and the Director of Public Prosecutions on the Bribery Act 2010 (the Joint UKBA Guidance), the DPA Code of Practice and the Corporate Co-operation Guidance.
+The SFO’s decision as to whether to prosecute a corporate organisation will be governed by a combination of the ‘Full Code Test’ in the Code for Crown Prosecutors, the Guidance on Corporate Prosecutions, (in relevant cases) the Joint Prosecution Guidance of the Director of the SFO and the Director of Public Prosecutions on the Bribery Act 2010 (the Joint UKBA Guidance), the DPA Code of Practice and the Corporate Co-operation Guidance.

 The SFO will prosecute if there is a realistic prospect of conviction on the evidence, and it is in the public interest to do so.
 The fact that a corporate has reported itself will be a relevant consideration to the extent set out in the Guidance on Corporate Prosecutions.
-That Guidance explains that, for a self-report to be a public interest factor tending against prosecution, it must form part of a ‘genuinely proactive approach adopted by the corporate management team when the offending is brought to their notice.’
+That guidance explains that, for a self-report to be a public interest factor tending against prosecution, it must form part of a ‘genuinely proactive approach adopted by the corporate management team when the offending is brought to their notice’.
 The SFO has long stated expressly, and has reiterated most recently in the Corporate Co-operation Guidance, that self-reporting is no guarantee that a prosecution will not follow, and that each case will turn on its own facts.

 In appropriate cases the SFO may use its powers under proceeds of crime legislation as an alternative (or in addition) to prosecution.
 If the SFO uses those powers, it will publish its reasons, the details of the illegal conduct and the details of the disposal.

-In approving DPAs between the SFO and each of Standard Bank, Sarclad Ltd,[67 (which in the initial preliminary and approved judgments had been identified as XYZ Ltd) and Rolls-Royce, Sir Brian Leveson, President of the Queen’s Bench Division, spoke approvingly of the co-operative stance adopted by each of those firms, as did Mr Justice William Davis, approving the DPA between the SFO and Serco Geografix Limited in July 2019.
+In approving DPAs between the SFO and each of Standard Bank, Sarclad Ltd,[67 (which in the initial preliminary and approved judgments had been identified as XYZ Ltd) and Rolls-Royce, Sir Brian Leveson, then President of the Queen’s Bench Division, spoke approvingly of the co-operative stance adopted by each of those firms, as did Mr Justice William Davis, approving the DPA between the SFO and Serco Geografix Limited in July 2019.

 Even if a corporate reports at an early stage and takes every step to co-operate with the SFO, it may still not be considered eligible for a DPA because other factors ward against it, for example where the behaviour in question has caused a significant level of harm to victims, or a substantial adverse impact to the integrity or confidence of markets.

-Following conviction or a guilty plea, a corporate is still likely to receive some benefit from its co-operation credit when it comes to sentencing.
+Following conviction or a guilty plea, a corporate is still likely to receive some benefit from its co-operation when it comes to sentencing.
 The Sentencing Council’s Definitive Guideline sets out a multi-step process to assist courts in determining the appropriate fine.
 The first step is to establish the harm caused by the offending.
 For example, for a bribery offence, the starting point for the calculation is the ‘harm figure’ – the gross profit from the contract obtained.
 Once a harm figure has been determined, the court has to establish the ‘culpability’ factor by reference to a scale in the Definitive Guideline (from ‘A’ for high culpability down to ‘C’ for lesser culpability).
 Each level of culpability has attached to it a range of multipliers to apply to the harm figure.
-For instance, culpability level ‘A’ has a multiplier range of 250 per cent to 400 per cent.
 In determining exactly which multiplier to apply, the court must take into account many factors.
 Notably, co-operation with the investigation is listed in the Definitive Guideline as a factor that will tend to reduce the culpability multiplier.

 Conversely, for firms in the regulated sector, the failure to identify and self-report wrongdoing could indicate that its systems and controls are inadequate.
 The FCA Handbook states that a regulated firm: